backstage/backstage/plugins/catalog-backend/api-report.md

 // src/ingestion/processors/types.d.ts:58:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/ingestion/types.d.ts:17:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/ingestion/types.d.ts:41:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/next/processing/DefaultCatalogProcessingOrchestrator.d.ts:15:9 - (ae-forgotten-export) The symbol "CatalogRulesEnforcer" needs to be exported by the entry point index.d.ts
 ```